 So let’s start by taking a look at diet.
-Below are my top five food tips to start implementing into your diet to get you on the path to hormonal freedom:
+Below are my top six food tips to start implementing into your diet to get you on the path to hormonal freedom:

 There are so many reasons I recommend a variety of green vegetables to my clients, especially cruciferous vegetables like broccoli, brussels sprouts, cabbage, cauliflower, collard greens, kale, mustard greens, turnips and watercress.
 These powerhouses contain the phytochemical called Indole-3-Carbinol (I3C) which has been shown to increase oestrogen metabolism and can help reduce with the dreaded PMS.

 Each day, we need to eat an array of fibrous foods to stay regular and keep our blood sugar levels in check.
 You guessed it, that means eating your vegetables.
 I keep talking about vegetables because unfortunately, they are totally underrated and missing in most people’s daily diet!
 Follow the rainbow and aim to get in 5 portions of veggies a day, if you are not having any at the moment start small and build yourself up, your hormones will thank you for it.